-In Context: A Note From The Writer/Performer Behind LA ESQUINITA, USA
+In Context: From The Creative Behind LA ESQUINITA, USA

 AUTHOR: Rubén C. González, Playwright / Performer of La Esquinita, USA

 I began writing La Esquinita, USA in 2007.
 I was working as a substitute teacher in Southeast Los Angeles to subsidize my acting career, when I was asked to teach a class of troubled high schoolers for ten weeks.
 In my head, I heard “Run as fast as you can!
 You’re an actor, not a school teacher!
 They will eat you for lunch!”
 I was told that I would have seven students but no more than ten, and the load would be lighter because I would have a classroom aide.
 “I can handle it,” I thought.

 I ended up with 17 teenagers from different gang sets, students nobody wanted in the district.
 “Yikes!”
 Many had come from immigrant families struggling to survive in an ailing economy, under a government who was blaming the ills of the country on them.
 These students, as many other Americans, would end up with no other choices but to work in the food service industry, sell drugs, or join the Armed Forces.
 Manufacturing plants continued to close all over the country and were being shipped to the Far East and Latin America.

 My class would be the final chance for these kids to stay in school and stay out of prison.
 As I struggled to inspire them, I got to know their stories.
 Some had done time in juvenile hall, others had parole officers at their hips, were teen parents or substance abusers.
 Society, with its collapsing infrastructure, had failed them.
 Due to the lack of social programs and because there was nothing much for these students to do, crystal meth was the drug of choice.
 It was cheap, easy to get and a way to push away the pain and the doldrums.